-If you are new to CrossFit or the Functional Fitness craze in general, you’ve probably come across Double Unders, and it is likely that you are very frustrated about not being able to do them.
+If you are new to the functional fitness craze in general, you’ve probably come across Double Unders, and it is likely that you are very frustrated about not being able to do them.

 Like every skill, it takes time and purposed practice to become comfortable at this particular exercise.
 To help you along your journey here are 8 things to keep in mind while you try and master the craft.
 One of the most important parts of being able to do a double under is having the proper speed rope.
 Don't have one, check out our options here.